cambiotraining/hpc-intro/05-job_arrays.md

 - When computational tasks are independent of each other, we can use job parallelisation to make them more efficient.
 - We can automatically generate parallel jobs using SLURM job arrays with the `sbatch` option `-a`.
 - SLURM creates a variable called `$SLURM_ARRAY_TASK_ID`, which can be used to customise each individual job of the array.
-  - For example we can obtain the input/output information from a simple configuration text file using some command line tools:
+  - For example we can obtain the input/output information from a simple configuration text file using some command line tricks:
   `cat config.csv | head -n $SLURM_ARRAY_TASK_ID | tail -n 1`

 #### Further resources